 Graduate business management and leadership degrees sound similar in practice to a master's in business management (MIM), but these degree paths are actually very different.
 People often pursue a MIM because they want to specialize in a single area of business, like marketing or accounting.
 While an MIM program may cover leadership skills, it primarily focuses on the operational side of the business.

 An online master's in management and leadership emphasizes building soft skills.
 While some coursework may include topics like finance and accounting, you will also learn how to resolve workplace conflicts, best practices for hiring and managing employees, and other human resources areas to help enhance your understanding of the personal element of a business.

 The M.Acc. is typically designed to prepare students for relevant exams and certifications in the field, such as the Certified Management Accountant (CMA), the Certified Fraud Examiner (CFE), and the Certified Public Accountant (CPA).
 This degree focuses more on in-depth, technical accounting skills along with business acumen.

 What does a master’s in management and leadership focus on?

-As the name suggests, graduate degrees in management and leadership are designed to build your management and leadership skills.
+As the name suggests, an online master's in management and leadership is designed to build your management and leadership skills.
 Coursework typically focuses on areas like communication, organizational behavior, leadership styles, and human resources.
 These programs often include what is known as a capstone experience course, in which you apply the leadership skills you developed in your coursework to address a real-world workplace challenge.